 - Analytical technologies including mass spectrometry and NMR spectroscopy

 - Data processing, including LC-MS and SIMS stitching procedures

 Registration for NERC funded scientists:

 While this course is open to all researchers with an interest in the environmental scientists, it is a NERC-funded Advanced Training Short Course and hence priority is given to NERC-funded PhD students and early-career scientists.

 Please note those participants from NERC funded positions are eligible for registration, travel and accommodation bursaries (maximum award £600).
-Participants will be informed by the 12th February 2016 if they have been awarded this bursary and will be reimbursed after the course.
+Participants will be informed by the 12th February 2017 if they have been awarded a bursary.

 Registration for non-NERC funded scientists:

 For non-NERC supported environmental scientists as well as scientists from outside of the UK you will be required to pay the course fee (detailed above) as well as your accommodation and travel.
 We are limited to a maximum of 50 places in total and a maximum of 16 places on the metabolomics course.